davepetrov/davepetrov/README.md

 ### Hey Hey 👋

-- SoftwarE Engineer at @Mastercard
+- Software Developer at @Mastercard
 - I attend University of Toronto for Software Engineering
 - 📫 Add me on Discord Sane#9120